How do we protect Earth from asteroids? Use explosives, booster jets, lasers, and other state-of-the-art hardware to divert them.

-Asteroids commonly consist of rocky-type materials and metals.
-Whereas comets consist of ice, dust, and some rocky material.
-This is because asteroids formed closer to the sun, where ice wouldn’t remain solid.
+Asteroids are usually a mix of rock and metal, while comets are icy, dusty, and contain a bit of rocky stuff.
+This is because asteroids form closer to the sun, where ice can’t stay solid.

-Now, small asteroids, properly called meteoroids, hit Earth every day.
-They’re as small as a grain of sand to a few meters across.
-Given their small size, we can’t detect them until they hit Earth.
-But they’re not harmful since they burn up in the atmosphere.
+The small asteroids, properly called meteoroids, strike Earth daily.
+They measure as small as a grain of sand, to a few meters across.
+This makes them undetectable until they burn up in our atmosphere.

 Space rocks smaller than about 25 meters (about 82 feet) will most likely burn up as they enter the Earth’s atmosphere and cause little or no damage.

-To illustrate, on February 15th, 2013, a small asteroid entered Earth’s atmosphere near the skies of Chelyabinsk, Russia.
-It was only roughly 18 meters and 9,979,000 kg according to NASA.
-The meteor turned into a fireball in the sky, yet it rained down pieces to the ground called meteorites.
-It also generated a monstrous shockwave!
+For example, on February 15th, 2013, a small asteroid burst into Earth’s atmosphere near Chelyabinsk, Russia.
+It was only about 18 meters wide and weighed a whopping 9,979,000 kg, according to NASA.
+The meteor transformed into a fiery spectacle in the sky, raining down meteorite fragments.

-This incident caused 1,491 indirect injuries and damaged about 7,200 buildings.
+The aftermath?
+An awe-inspiring shockwave that caused 1,491 indirect injuries and trashed 7,200 buildings.

-Imagine an asteroid made of ice brushing over the ocean.
-Now, think about an asteroid made of iron directly slamming into rocky terrain at a 90° angle.
-The difference between the two impacts is night and day.
+Picture an icy asteroid skimming over the ocean.
+Now, envision an iron asteroid slamming into rocky ground at a 90° angle.
+The difference would be mind-blowing.

-Worst case, we’d have maybe a year’s warning before the collision.
-More likely though, we’ll find an object whose collision with Earth is several orbits away.
-This would probably give us decades of warning time to prepare.
+In a worst-case scenario, we might have just a year to prepare for a collision.
+More likely, though, we’ll find an object whose crash course with Earth is several orbits away.
+That should give us decades to get our asteroid-deflecting act together.